emustudio/emustudio.github.io/_documentation/user/_doc/brainduck/index.md

 - `brainduck-mem`: Virtual operating memory which holds both compiled brainfuck program and data
 - `brainduck-terminal`: Virtual terminal for displaying the output and requesting for input.

 BrainDuck is implemented as [von Neumann] computer.
-It means that program and data are shared in the same memory.
-This is not a common approach of implementing brainfuck interpreters, and it might be changed in the future.
+It means that the program and data are shared in the same memory.
+This is not a common approach to implementing brainfuck interpreters, and it might be changed in the future.

 As implementing a brainfuck interpreter, one must deal with several [portability issues][portability]{:target="_blank"}, which include: